MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/Using-Task-Guides-and-BPM-to-create-user-acceptance-tests.md

 ### Executing manual test cases

 Once you have a test suite, you are ready to use it for regression testing after updates made to your D365FO application in a sandbox or test environment.

-Execute the test cases in your test suite manually or play the task recordings that are part of the test suite and use VSTS to mark the test cases as passed or failed.
+Either execute the test cases in your test suite manually or play the task recordings that are part of the test suite and use VSTS to mark the test cases as passed or failed.

 ![VSTS Test Marked](LINK "VSTS Test Marked")